jupyter/enhancement-proposals/xx-text-based-diagrams-in-markdown/text-based-diagrams.md

 - _Entity Relationship Diagram_ taht show the relationships between data models
 - _Flowchart_ that show decision processes
 - _Gantt Charts_ that show the relationship between tasks over time
-- _Gitgraph (Git) Diagram_ that show the sometimes-bewildering history of complex _distributed version control_ operations
-- _Mindmaps_ that show the relationship between different ideas
 - _Pie Charts_ that show the relative size of different values
 - _Requirement Diagrams_ that show the chain of relationships from _what a user needs_
   to _what we should build_